livepeer/ui-kit/.github/CONTRIBUTING.md

 ## Testing against React 17

-Livepeer Kit supports both React 17 and React 18.
+Livepeer UI Kit supports both React 17 and React 18.
 If you want to run tests against React 17, you can run the following commands.

 ```bash
 cd packages/react